Helpful Gardening Tips

 Generally, the plant grows in tropical climates, where the flowers bloom early in the summer and the shrub never really loses its color.

-If you are interested in growing a white hibiscus plant, there are several growth factors to consider before planting.
+If you are interested in growing a white hibiscus plant, several growth factors to consider before planting.

 White Hibiscus Plant Description